My works > Porcelain

 Majolica came back into fashion also thanks to the growth of pharmacies, because in ceramic were made all the containers holding the different spices, official herbs, balsams, ointments, potions and so on.

-The development in the whole Europe of pottery with refined decorations and the continuous artistic renewal were also due - from the
+The development in the whole Europe of pottery with refined decorations and the continuous artistic renewal were also due - from the XVI th century - to the competition of porcelain belonging to the Ming Dinasty, coming from China.

 These chinas, in spite of their tremendous prices, were very sought after and appreciated by aristocratic or wealthy families.
 The competition obliged the local artists to progress continuously in searches and innovation in order to face some way or another the invasion of China porcelain.